mohammadrony/kubernetes/configuration/monitoring/others/loki-prometheus/README.md

-# Grafana with Loki Stack and Prometheus
+# Loki Stack and Prometheus

 ## Documentation